Table of contents: Windscreen wipers ↓ Is the wiper motor or supply wire… ↓ Removal the windshield wiper motor ↓ Installing a new windshield wiper… ↓

 1. See E 1

 2. See F 1 3.
-Contact J in the wiper switch does not open 4.
-Short circuit in terminal J wire to wiper switch |
+Contact J in the windscreen wiper switch does not open 4.
+Short circuit in the wire of terminal J to the windshield wiper switch |

-Replace switch
+Replace the switch

-Repair wire |
+Repair the wire |

-N. Windshield wipers do not wipe dry after bringing windshield washers | See F1 | |
+| N. Windscreen wipers do not wipe dry after use into action of windshield washers | See F 1 | |

-I. Windshield wipers do not remain in position after switching off parking or stay short | Insufficient sliding contact in the wiper motor | Disassemble the wiper motor, clean the contacts.
-If needed, replace the engine |
+| I. Windscreen wipers do not stay in position after switching off parking or stay for a short time | Insufficient sliding contact in the windshield wiper motor | Disassemble the windshield wiper motor, clean the contacts.
+If necessary, replace the engine |

 2. Disconnect the multi-pin connector on the wiper motor.

-Removing the wiper motor
+Removal the windshield wiper motor

-2. Remove the wiper arms.
+2. Remove the windshield wiper arms.

 4. Unscrew the cover of the electronic box.